-The DSL takes the lead role in overseeing staff training, ensuring this is at the appropriate level, recorded and refreshed, cascading information through staff meetings and emails and updating all staff on safeguarding issues that require ongoing vigilance.
+The DSL takes the lead role in overseeing and facilitating staff training (including Online Safety and Filtering and Monitoring), ensuring this is at the appropriate level, recorded and refreshed, cascading information.
+This will be completed as a face to face training session for all staff.
+We also update all staff on safeguarding issues that require ongoing vigilance.

-All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate through the school year.
+All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate throughout the school year.